Leading NYU Tandon hardware security researcher named an IEEE fellow

 World’s largest technical professional association honors Ramesh Karri for contributions to securing the supply chain for electronic design and manufacturing.
 His recent pioneering work addresses 3D printing, nano-scale biochips

-BROOKLYN, New York, Weekday, Month xx, 2020 – New York University School of Engineering Professor Ramesh Karri has been named a fellow of the Institute of Electrical and Electronics Engineers (IEEE), the world's largest technical professional association, for his contributions to and leadership in trustworthy electronic hardware.
+BROOKLYN, New York, February 4, 2020 – New York University School of Engineering Professor Ramesh Karri has been named a fellow of the Institute of Electrical and Electronics Engineers (IEEE), the world's largest technical professional association, for his contributions to and leadership in trustworthy electronic hardware.

 Karri is a professor of electrical and computer engineering at NYU Tandon, co-founder and co-chair of the NYU Center for Cyber Security, and faculty leader for the world’s most comprehensive student-led cybersecurity games, CSAW (Cyber Security Awareness Worldwide).